prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 #### Step 1: Create Ad View
 {:.no_toc}

-Initialize the `BannerAdView` with properties:
+Initialize the `BannerView` object with these properties:

-* `frame` - the frame rectangle for the view
+* `frame` - the frame rectangle for the view.
-* `configID` - an ID of the Stored Impression on the Prebid Server
+* `configID` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.
-* `size` - the size of the ad unit which will be used in the bid request.
+* `adSize` - this is the size of the ad unit which will be used in the bid request and returned to your application.

 #### Step 2: Load the Ad
 {:.no_toc}